MarkusCohenheim/moore-machine/usecase.md

 # Use Case
 Here is a list of all use cases that are supposed to succeed or fail.

-## Create Empty Moore Machine
-Creating a moore machine that has no states is not considered correct, because
-1. it is semantically senseless and
-2. it goes against having at least an initial state.

 ## Create Moore Machine without an initial state
 A state machine should at least have an initial state.